 Carolina Panthers at Philadelphia Eagles (-2.5)

 It’s not the sexiest Monday night matchup, as both teams have been struggling.
-It also appears that both Michael Vick and LeSean McCoy will miss the game due to concussions, leaving Nick Foles and Bryce Brown to start for the Eagles.
+It also appears that both Michael Vick and LeSean McCoy will miss the game due to concussions.
+That leaves Nick Foles and Bryce Brown to start for the Eagles.
 Philadelphia has allowed 33 sacks on the year, which is the 3rd most in the league to date.
-The Eagles’ pass defense doesn’t allow too many yards through the air, but have allowed 18 TD’s, while managing only 7 INT’s, which is good news for Cam Newton, who has been suffering through a sophomore slump this year.
+The Eagles’ pass defense doesn’t allow too many yards through the air.
+They have allowed 18 TD’s, while managing only 7 INT’s.
+That’s good news for Cam Newton, who is suffering through a sophomore slump this year.
 But when it comes to analyzing this game, I simply do not trust this Eagles team in a spread this tight, especially when Andy Reid will have to rely on his backup running back and a rookie quarterback.
 Carolina wins this one on the road.